 Millennials want to make a difference.

 Whatever cause your brand is attached to, the important part (from a marketeer’s point of view) is to get the message out there.
-A savvy content team can generate a lot of high-quality, sharable content by highlighting these relationships; however be careful not to overdo it.
-There is nothing appealing about overt self-congratulation.
+A savvy content team can generate a lot of high-quality, sharable content by highlighting these relationships; however, be careful not to overdo it.
+Nothing is appealing about overt self-congratulation.

-Content marketing to Millennials is a double-edged sword, a consumer segment has never been easier to reach nor harder to impress, but isn’t that our challenge as marketeers?
+Content marketing to Millennials is a double-edged sword.
+A consumer segment has never been easier to reach nor harder to impress, but isn’t that our challenge as marketers?